GrupaZero/cms/README.md

 ###Testing

-To run tests, copy .env file to .env.testing and put your database credentials into it.
+To run tests, copy .env.example file to .env.testing and put your database credentials into it.

 To run tests you can use one of those commands: